Tourism in Mithila: Archaeological tourism

+The city of Simraungadh was the capital of the Karnat Dynasty in Mithila.
+It was founded by the first Karnat king Nanyadeva of Mithila in the year 1097 AD.
+Before it, Nanpur was the capital of his kingdom.

 Historical tourism

 Rajnagar Palace is a historical place in the Madhubani district of the Mithila region.
 It was built on the cost of 9 lakhs silver coins so it is also known as Naulakha palace.
 It was built by Maharaja Rameshwar Singh of Raj Darbhanga during the period of 17th century CE.
 It was made the capital of Mithila during that period.
 It is spread over approximately 1500 acres of land.
 There are 11 historical Hindu temples in the campus of the Rajnagar Palace.